Myths abouth the missionary position – DW – 10/29/2024

 Myths abouth the missionary positionOctober 29, 2024

-The missionary position is a strange name for a face-to-face, horizontal, often heterosexual bedroom manoeuvre with the man on top.
+The missionary position is a strange name for a face-to-face, horizontal, often heterosexual bedroom maneuver with the man on top.

 But the story behind the naming of this routine sexual position has more plot twists than one might expect.